This article explores our brain’s performance and how it influences our behaviour and outcomes.

 The image below helps to visualise this relationship and set of dependencies.

-You can read more about these higher level competencies here.
+You can read more about these higher level competencies and skills here.

 We all need to use the above skills and competencies when interacting with others at work and at home.
 They are essential for us to be at our best.